-Pupils who are in the care of, or provided with accommodation by, a local authority in England or Wales for at least 1 day.
-Allocations will be provisionally based on the children looked-after data return in March of the previous year, and then confirmed in December of the current year based on the children looked-after data return in March of the current year.
+Pupils who are in the care of, or provided with accommodation by, a local authority in England or Wales for at least one day.
+Allocations will be provisionally based on the children looked-after data return in March of the previous year, and then confirmed in December of the current year based on the children looked-after data return in March of the current in March of the current year.